asmexcaliburwoods/ANANTASHESHALOKAGREENTARAEGPTRANSHOLON/README.md

-# Voltaire, France: ~ Only dump stupid crowds do wars against each other.
+# Voltaire, France: ~ Only dumb stupid crowds do wars against each other.
 Johnathan Swift: ~ Thick ends do a war with sharp ends again.

 OUR CURRENT AGENDA: https://github.com/HUTORI2P/HUTORI2PCURRENTAGENDA ; OLDER INFO FOLLOWS ;